rfg-modding/SyncFaction/docs/usage.md

 Some mods have settings.
 A panel will appear in the middle to let you select values provided my mod author.

 When you are ready, press `Apply` and wait. **In case of errors, game state is not automatically cleaned up**, so you will need to undo some mods and try to `Apply` again.
-Of you hit `Apply` with 0 mods, game is effectively cleaned up to latest patched state.
+If you hit `Apply` with 0 mods, game is effectively cleaned up to latest patched state.

 `Refresh` button updates local mod list if you moved some folders.